Luis Urías Player Props: Brewers vs. Athletics

-Luis Urias -- 1-for-3 with a double and an RBI in his last game -- will be in action for the Milwaukee Brewers against the Oakland Athletics, with Paul Blackburn on the mound, on June 10 at 4:10 PM ET.
+Luis Urias -- 0-for-1 in his most recent game -- will be in action for the Milwaukee Brewers versus the Oakland Athletics, with JP Sears on the hill, on June 11 at 2:10 PM ET.

-In his last appearance, he went 1-for-3 with a double and an RBI against the Athletics.
+He had a hitless performance in his most recent game (0-for-1) against the Athletics.

 Luis Urías Game Info & Props vs. the Athletics